Venise

 Pros

-• St Mark's Square deserted when you wake
+• St. Mark's Square deserted at dawn

 Cons